Publications

 "PAC-Bayesian Meta-Learning for Few-Shot Identification of Linear Dynamical Systems"

 Identifying linear time-invariant (LTI) dynamical systems from data is especially challenging when trajectories are short, noisy, or high-dimensional.
-Traditional system identification methods typically treat each system in isolation and therefore discard shared information that may exist across related systems.
-We propose a PAC-Bayesian Meta-Learning framework for LTI system identification (PBML-LTI) that explicitly leverages cross-task structure while preserving task-level heterogeneity.
-Each task corresponds to an unknown LTI system, and a meta-learner uses a collection of training trajectories to learn a data-dependent prior over system parameters.
-Given a new system with limited trajectory data, the method performs Bayesian inference to produce a posterior distribution over the new system's parameters, enabling calibrated uncertainty quantification and principled adaptation in the few-shot regime.
+Traditional system identification methods typically treat each system in isolation and therefore fail to exploit shared structure across related systems.
+We propose a PAC-Bayesian meta-learning framework for few-shot LTI system identification (PBML-LTI), which learns a transferable prior over task-specific dynamics while preserving task-level heterogeneity.
+Each task corresponds to an unknown LTI system, and a meta-learner uses a collection of training trajectories to learn a data-dependent prior over transition matrices.
+Given a new system with limited trajectory data, PBML-LTI performs Bayesian adaptation under the learned prior to produce a task-specific posterior, yielding both accurate point estimates and principled uncertainty quantification in the few-shot regime.

 2025